lzqsd/SphericalGaussianOptimization/README.md

 ![](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/github/sphericalGaussian.png)

 ## Instructions
-To run the code, use the following command
+To run the code, use the command
-`python optimEnvSplit.py --cuda --dataRoot DATA`
+`python optimEnvSplit.py --cuda --dataRoot DATA`, where `DATA` is the path to the synthetic dataset.